troglobit/myLinux/README.md

 ---------------

 TroglOS uses Qemu to run the resulting kernel + image.
-For networking you may need to do the following to your host system, here Ubuntu 14.04:
+For networking you may need to do the following to your host system:

-    sudo chmod 4755 /usr/lib/qemu-bridge-helper
-    sudo dpkg-statoverride --add root root 4755 /usr/lib/qemu-bridge-helper

-In Ubuntu 15.04, and later, the helper script has moved to a qemu
-sub-directory:

     sudo chmod 4755 /usr/lib/qemu/qemu-bridge-helper
     sudo dpkg-statoverride --add root root 4755 /usr/lib/qemu/qemu-bridge-helper